 It’s something called: Spaced-Time Repetition.

 Start consciously holding in your minds-eye what it is you want.
-While at first, you may resist it, you will find that over time, it will finds its way into your subconscious.
+While at first, you may resist it, you will find that over time, it will find its way into your subconscious.

 Look don’t take my word for it.
 Consider for a moment how much big companies pay for advertising, over and over again.
 I am sure you would agree with me that by now most people know what a big mac is.
 So why would advertisers continue to advertise over and over again?